-The Impact of Intellectual Property Rights on Commercialization of University Research
+Do Intellectual Property Rights Increase Commercialization of University Research?

-One of the foundational assumptions of patent law is that imbuing inventions with intellectual property rights (IPR) is necessary to bring forth innovation.
-We test this foundational assumption by examining the impact of IPR on commercialization of university research.
-Using the full set of US public firms who patented and conducted research over the period 1976 to 2007, we find little evidence that university research protected by IPR had higher commercialization relative to university research in the public domain.
-Indeed, if anything, university research in the public domain appears to have slightly greater commercialization.
+A foundational assumption of patent law is that vesting inventions with intellectual property (IP) rights increases their commercialization.
+We investigate this foundational assumption by examining the impact of IP rights on commercialization of university research.
+Using the full set of US public firms that patented and conducted research over the period from 1976 to 2007, we see little evidence that university research protected by IP yielded greater commercialization than university research in the public domain.
+Indeed, if anything, research in the public domain appears to yield slightly greater commercialization.

-Keywords: R&D, patents, publications, university research, Bayh-Dole Act, commercialization, innovation, intellectual property rights
+Keywords: Intellectual property rights, patents, publications, university research, IP, Bayh-Dole Act

 JEL Classification: H59, K39,l24, l38, O34, O38